McCarvell History, Family Crest & Coats of Arms

-England with the Norman Conquest of 1066.
-The McCarvell family lived in Northumberland.
-The name is taken from the family's place of residence prior to the Norman Conquest of England in 1066, in Carvile, Normandy.
+McCarvell is a name of ancient Norman origin.
+It arrived in England with the Norman Conquest of 1066.
+The McCarvell family lived in Norfolk.
+The name is taken from the family's place of residence prior to the Norman Conquest of England in 1066, in Carville, Normandy.

 Early Origins of the McCarvell family